There are a number of steps in the process when submitting a complaint via the IMA’s portal.

 - you are a citizen of an EU or EEA EFTA (Iceland, Liechtenstein or Norway) state

-- you believe that a UK public organisation has acted in a way that impacts on your rights, under the Withdrawal Agreement or EEA EFTA Separation Agreement
+- you believe that a public organisation in the UK or Gibraltar has acted in a way that impacts on your rights, under the Withdrawal Agreement or EEA EFTA Separation Agreement; and

 - whether or not you have already complained directly to the organisation that you are having an issue with

 If you are not sure if this applies to you, you will be able to use our eligibility checker.